openstack/manila/doc/source/contributor/unit_tests.rst

     tox

-This will create a virtual environment, load all the packages from test-requirements.txt and run all unit tests as well as run flake8 and hacking checks against the code.
+This will create a virtual environment [#f1]_, load all the packages from test-requirements.txt and run all unit tests as well as run flake8 and hacking checks against the code.